nsuhud/data_wrangling/README.md

 <img width="1101" alt="3" src="https://github.com/nsuhud/data_wrangling/assets/72127249/40ed0e41-0fd2-4879-9233-116b628cf7f0">

 ### 4.3.
 Count missing values
 Using a Python for loop, we can easily count the missing values in each column.
-The "value_counts()" method within the loop tallies the occurrences of "True" values.
+The `value_counts()` method within the loop tallies the occurrences of **True** values.

 ```python
 for column in missing_data.columns.values.tolist():